MichalBortkiewicz/JaxGCRL/README.md

 ### Environment Interaction

-This section demonstrates how to interact with the environment using the `reset` and `step` functions.
-The environment returns a state object, which is a dataclass containing the following fields:
+Environments can be controlled with the `reset` and `step` functions.
+These methods return a state object, which is a dataclass containing the following fields:

 `state.pipeline_state`: current, internal state of the environment\
 `state.obs`: current observation\